otrv4/otrv4/otrv4.md

 If the state is `DAKE_IN_PROGRESS`:

+  * If the auth `sigma` is valid:
+    * Decrypt the DRE key.
+    * Decrypt phi and verify:
-  * Verify that the profile signature is valid.
+      * that our profile is the first in the message.
-  * Verify that the profile is not expired.
+      * that their profile is valid (and not expired) and matches the profile transmitted outside of phi.
-  * If the auth `sigma` is valid, decrypt the DRE message and verify:
       * that the point `X` received is on curve 448.
       * that the DH public key `A` is from the correct group.
+      * that `Y` and `B` were previously sent in this session (and remain unused).

   * If everything verifies:
     * Compute the ECDH shared secret `K_ecdh`.